 - PCB Board Design

 There are also two different PCB board designs used in LED screens.
-There is a PCB board design often referred to as Common Anode that adopts a unified power supply.
+A PCB board design, often referred to as Common Anode, adopts a unified power supply.
 It utilizes the same amount of power regardless of whether the voltage of LEDs is lower.
 And there’s the energy-saving PCB board design called Common Cathode.

 - Driving IC